Bugs (TV series): Overview

-The series was devised by Carnival boss Brian Eastman and producer Stuart Doughty with input from veteran writer-producer Brian Clemens, who had previously worked on ITV's The Avengers and The Professionals.
-Clemens described Bugs as "an Avengers for the 1990s".
-Other notable series writers included Colin Brake and Stephen Gallagher.
-Two episodes ("Bugged Wheat" and "Hollow Man"), were written by Alfred Gough and Miles Millar, who went on to create the series Smallville.
-The theme tune was written by Gavin Greenaway.

 The programme was a mixture of action/adventure and science fiction, with a reliance on fast-paced plots, technical gadgetry, stunts and explosions.
 Much of the programme's filming took place around the London Docklands area, which had recently been redeveloped with projects such as Canary Wharf.
 This was intended to give a modern, and perhaps even slightly futuristic, feel to locations of the episodes.
 The production was originally based at two warehouses of Blackwall Basin, on the Isle of Dogs in London.
 After the IRA bombing of the South Quay Plaza, the crew had to travel further to find intact buildings for exterior locations.

 The plot of the programme involved a team of specialist independent crime-fighting technology experts, who faced a variety of threats involving computers and other modern technology.
-The main trio of regulars were Nick Beckett (Jesse Birdsall), Ros Henderson (Jaye Griffiths) and Ed (Craig McLachlan in series one to three, Steven Houghton in series four).
-Initially an independent team, they began working alongside the government agency 'Bureau of Weapons Technology' in series two and from series three, with the original Bureau decimated, they came under the authority of the newly created Bureau 2, whose head was codenamed Jan (Jan Harvey) (her real first name was revealed to be Barbara, but her surname was never given) and her secretary, Alex Jordan (Paula Hunt).
-The series evolved, as a result, from a series of relatively unconnected one-off episodes to an overarching 'soap opera' complete with office romances.
-There has been controversy over Ed's surname - because he was never called anything other than "Ed", some people have taken his surname to be Russell, simply because he was addressed as "Dr Russell" in one episode.
+The main trio of regulars were Nick Beckett (Jesse Birdsall, fresh from the BBC’s failed soap opera Eldorado), Ros Henderson (Jaye Griffiths) and Ed (Craig McLachlan, previously best known for his role in Neighbours, in series one to three; Steven Houghton in series four).
+There has been some controversy over Ed's surname: because he was never called anything other than "Ed", some people have taken his surname to be Russell, simply because he was addressed as "Dr Russell" in one episode.
 However, that was more likely a pseudonym, as both Ros and Beckett used plenty of false names throughout the series.

+Initially an independent team, they began working alongside the government agency 'Bureau of Weapons Technology' in series two.
+From series three, with the original Bureau decimated, they came under the authority of the newly created 'Bureau 2' and its head, codenamed Jan (played by Jan Harvey), and her secretary, Alex Jordan (Paula Hunt).

+Across its four seasons, Bugs evolved from a series of relatively unconnected one-off episodes to an overarching 'soap opera', complete with office romances.